VasenevEA/MinecraftServerAPI/README.md

 Try to send HTTP POST with body: {"command": "/setblock 0 0 0 stone"} to url/setcommand

 ## Why?
 You can write scripts for creating some structures.
-Python, c#, js... nothing matters what use.
+Python, c#, js... no matters what use.
 All you need -> send HTTP POST request.

 1. Download /example/python-client/[test.py](https://github.com/VasenevEA/MinecraftServerAPI/tree/master/example/python-client/test.py)